 The authorities’ suspicions were confirmed in a shocking fashion when the mistress of a therapist named Dr. Jerome Oziel — who had been treating Erik — came forward with tapes of both Erik and Lyle confessing to their parents’ murders.
 In March 1990, the Menendez brothers were arrested.

-The Captivating Trials Of The Menendez Brothers
+The Sordid Trials Of The Menendez Brothers

 While arguments continued over whether or not Oziel’s tapes were admissible in court, Erik and Lyle Menendez’s trial captivated the nation.
 In 1993, the case played out on the nascent Court TV — and brought the drama of the Menendez family straight into Americans’ living rooms.